 Customer Relationship Management systems are now a popular tool that businesses use to make more of the back-office functions.
 It is one of the unsung heroes of workplace tech.
 These CRM systems work akin to worker bees, silently processing information in the background.
 The beauty of CRM is that these systems can be developed to do more work for you.
 It can be used to develop customer relationships, it can send personalized emails, and can help give the business an overall holistic view of themselves.
 In one way, you can look at a CRM system as a very sophisticated personal organizer, but with a social network thrown in for good measure.
 This software is a godsend from the perspective of business.
 It is a handy tool when your staff is stretching their work capabilities very thinly.
 As a communications tool, it works as a nerve center to manage many new connections in a growing business.
 If you are looking for a system to upgrade your company to, click here for a list of the most popular CRM products on the market.

 VoIP stands for Voice-over-Internet Protocol.
 In essence, it is a tool where you make your phone calls via the internet or your computer system.
 It is a great alternative to using the traditional phone lines in business because it saves on cost.
 Using a VoIP setup is a great money saver because of the additional tools it provides.
-If you are looking to downgrade certain services, or you are looking to start up a “virtual office” setup, a VoIP system works well for this.
+If you are looking to downgrade certain services, or you are looking to start up a “virtual office” setup, hosted VoIP services work well for this.
 They can provide automated attendants and call queues.
 It also can integrate with the work computers so that voice messages can be sent to the contact’s email inboxes instead of their phone.
 VoIP systems provide mobile options also.
 VoIPs give workers that are remote access to the business phone system from their cell phone, so communication is total.
 If you are looking for a way to expand your virtual office setup, you can have a look at many websites, such as Robert Carter – yourvirtualofficelondon.co.uk.
 There are many services that run virtual offices, so you can find the one that is suitable for you.

 The two items of tech are becoming more commonplace in businesses now.
 If you have yet to upgrade your tech to include these productivity tools, then you’re simply not being productive enough!